Aricoria10/DnD-GO/README.md

 ## About The Project

 This application is designed for the dungeons and dragons community to gather and connect.
-Users can create an account to access the app's features.
-You can start an encounter which will allow you to start the rock, paper, scissors game.
+D&D-GO is an immersive game inspired by Dungeons & Dragons.
+By defeating monsters, players earn experience points to level up and unlock new abilities, facing greater challenges and discovering rare creatures,they can create.
+D&D-GO has a thrilling adventure around every corner.

 Login or Create an Account
 ![login](client/src/assets/encounter.PNG)